Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-REED HASTINGS
+REED HASTINGSNETFLIX

 SPHERE OF INFLUENCE: Hastings has seen his mail-order DVD-rental business soar in dominance—it now has 15 million subscribers and is worth more than $5 billion.
 Netflix has also led the charge to stream movies directly over the Internet to TVs, laptops, and gaming systems.
 More recently the company partnered with Relativity Media’s Ryan Kavanaugh to stream movies from Kavanaugh’s deep film catalogue.